untiworddoc/DogecoinSimulator/README.md

-# DogecoinSimulator
+# Dogecoin Simulator
-Designed for the Ti-Nspire.
+Designed for the TI-Nspire.
 Use font size 9.
+Made by Khiem.